Woohoo! December is here. Which means Howie and Kat officially (we made a deal) have to let me post as many Christmas recipes as I want!

 - Then simply push out the loose section with your thumb, from the small end to the large end.
 Alternatively, just use an apple corer.

-- You can also scoop out the apple if that’s your thing (see the video above).
+You can also scoop out the apple if that’s your thing.

 - Put the apples into an oven dish and pour the lemon juice into the middle of the apple - it prevents the apple from going brown and adds a nice fresh lemon taste to the flavour.